bison logo

 China BISON: leading generator suppliers

 This comprehensive guide covers the critical aspects of checking and adding coolant to your generator.
-Regular maintenance and keeping an eye on coolant levels is crucial for the efficient and reliable operation of your generator.
+Regular maintenance and keeping an eye on coolant levels are crucial for the efficient and reliable operation of your generator.

 We highlighted the signs that might indicate a need to check and add coolant, such as overheating, leakage, poor performance, or a low coolant indicator.
 We also emphasized safety measures, including turning off the generator, wearing protective gear, using the right coolant, working in a ventilated area, and properly disposing of old coolant.

 Maintaining proper coolant levels in your generator is crucial to prevent overheating, ensure optimum performance, and extend the generator’s lifespan.
-As a leading generator suppliers, we’re committed to providing you with valuable information about generator maintenance.
+As a leading generator supplier, we’re committed to providing you with valuable information about generator maintenance.
 See more articles on how to keep your generator in top shape.

 Regular maintenance is key to the longevity of your generator.
 As a general guideline, you should check the coolant levels every 100 hours of generator operation or at least once every 3 months, whichever comes first.
 However, these intervals can vary depending on the model of your generator, so it’s best to consult your owner’s manual for specific recommendations.